Yeah, That Greenville: A Travel Guide

 FIFTY YEARS AGO, Greenville, South Carolina, was a deteriorating textile town halfway between Charlotte and Atlanta, often confused with the North Carolina city of the same name.
 Over the last few decades, city planners have revitalized its downtown with manicured parks, plazas, and entertainment venues.
 Today, this pedestrian-friendly city is a hub for public art, museums, and food festivals, and it’s just a 90-minute drive from Charlotte.
 Bring your spouse, your kids, your dogs, and your appetite, and see where the sidewalks take you.

-The new Residence Inn by Marriott on Washington Street puts you within walking distance of the best downtown shopping and dining.
+The recently opened Residence Inn by Marriott on Washington Street puts you within walking distance of the best downtown shopping and dining.
 It’s got a gorgeous outdoor pool, fire pits, and a pristine fitness center, plus an on-site restaurant and bar called Oak & Honey.
 Head downstairs for risotto croquettes or truffle fries and stay for live music and a nightcap.
 Sip on the Milk & Honey cocktail with lavender-infused whiskey, honey nut cereal, milk, and bitters, then go upstairs and sleep beneath the crisp white sheets.

 With wide sidewalks, green spaces, water features, and public art, this city is designed for walking.
 So leave your car at the hotel and get those steps in.
 Create your own soy candle at Magnolia Scents by Design.
 Stroll over to Art Crossing at RiverPlace along the Reedy River and visit a dozen co-op spaces and studios with original photography, jewelry, and paintings.
 Explore Falls Park on the Reedy, a 32-acre green space with walking paths, benches, rock-walled gardens, and water features.
 Then walk across the Liberty Bridge—a 345-foot, curved pedestrian bridge held in the air by a single suspension cable—and take in the views of Reedy River Falls.